adriaan-vd-graaf/genome_integration/docs/source/calibrating_mr_link_p_values.md

 # Calibrating MR-link p values

-After a first pass of MR-link and if you have at least 100 and preferably 1,000 uncalibrated p values for different genes, it is possible to calibrate them using the script located in `./mr_link/p_value_calibration.py` script.
+After a first pass of MR-link and if you have at least 100 and preferably 1,000 uncalibrated p values for different genes, it is possible to calibrate them using the script located in `./mr_link/p_value_calibration.py`.

 for this you require the `PYMC3` package.
 You can install this package using
 ``` bash